 Homelessness is a growing problem in the UK.
 The number of people without a permanent home is rising due to many factors including higher house prices and financial strains – made worse by the consequences of the COVID-19 pandemic.
-Finding solutions to this rise in homelessness involves several different approaches, but one of the solutions is by converting shipping containers into homes.
+Finding solutions to this rise in homelessness involves several different approaches, but one of the solutions is by converting bespoke units into homes.

-Shipping containers were originally designed and built to carry cargo around the world.
+Shipping units were originally designed and built to carry cargo around the world.
 They are designed to be safe and secure, whilst easily stacked, and easily moved between different modes of transport.
 This also makes them ideal for use as a construction material.
-We are seeing more and more constructions based around shipping containers, including restaurants, offices, and homes.
+We are seeing more and more constructions utilising these units, including restaurants, offices, and homes.

-By essentially ‘upcycling’ a shipping container into modular accommodation, you are finding a cost-effective and eco-friendly way to begin to tackle homelessness.
+By essentially ‘upcycling’ a standard unit into modular accommodation, you are finding a cost-effective and eco-friendly way to begin to tackle homelessness.

-Although shipping container conversions are a relatively new concept, there have already been several projects in the UK where they have been used to construct self-contained accommodation units to help to combat homelessness.
+Although conversions are a relatively new concept, there have already been several projects in the UK where they have been used to construct self-contained accommodation units to help to combat homelessness.

-One of the first shipping container accommodation projects in the UK was in Brighton in 2013.
-36 people with a history of homelessness were given accommodation in containers, constructed in just 14 weeks.
+One of the first pop-up accommodation projects in the UK was in Brighton in 2013.
+36 people with a history of homelessness were given accommodation in pop-up units, constructed in just 14 weeks.

 There have also been other projects in Bristol, London, Essex, and Birmingham, all helping a number of people to get out of living on the streets.

-Whether you are looking to design your own home or run a project to help to tackle homelessness, the process of converting a shipping container is simple for the customer.
+Whether you are looking to design your own home or run a project to help to tackle homelessness, the process of converting a standard unit is simple for the customer.

 Before you start, you will need an acceptable plot of land – one where there is a level, solid foundation.
-It is important to check what the local planning regulations are to understand whether you will need planning permission to construct a shipping container construction on it or not.
+It is important to check what the local planning regulations are to understand whether you will need planning permission.

 Accommodation can be built using just one shipping container for a small home, or several joined together – either stacked or side-by-side – for a larger property.
-If you are looking to build several houses in a sort of ‘flat’ formation, this is also possible with shipping containers.
+If you are looking to build several houses in a sort of ‘flat’ formation.

 You can then work with a design team to design the home.
 They will use computer-aided design to aid in this process, being able to accurately plan important factors such as ventilation and airflow, as well as get a detailed idea of the dimensions and layout of the home.

-There are some features that will need to be added to make the shipping container habitable for people.
+There are some features that will need to be added to make them habitable for people.
 This includes applying an insulating lining to ensure that the home does not get too hot in the summer or cold in the winter, adding windows and doors for easy access, ventilation, and natural light, fitting electricity and lighting packages, plumbing systems, and partition walls.